-Stage 2 (A) Governor Investigation
+Stage 2 Governor Investigation

-- If the complainant believes that their complaint has not been fully addressed at stage 1, they may request to move to stage 2.
-This request must be made within 10 term-time days of the receipt of the outcome letter at stage 1 to complaints@learningpartners.org. - Acknowledgement of receipt of complaint escalation to be sent within 5 days of receipt of the complaint. - Complaint to be investigated and written response to be received by complainant within 20 term-time days of receipt of the stage 2 formal complaint escalation.
+- If the complainant believes that their complaint has not been fully addressed at Stage 1, or the complaint is about a Headteacher, or a member of the governing body (including the Chair or Vice-Chair) they may request a Stage 2 investigation.
+This request must be made within 10 school working days of the receipt of the outcome letter at Stage 1 to complaints@learningpartners.org. - Acknowledgement of the complaint escalation to be sent within 5 days of receipt of the complaint.

+- Complaint to be investigated and written response to be received by complainant within 20 school working days of receipt of the Stage 2 formal complaint escalation. - It is to be considered if involvement with independent expertise or the ASO is appropriate, particularly by way of facilitated meeting or mediation, may assist in providing a resolution.

-Stage 3 (A) Panel Hearing
+Stage 3 Panel Hearing